gesellix/websocket-demo/README.md

 The code isn't clean.
 The code isn't stable.

-There is no error handling.
-There aren't any tests.
-Both will be added soon.
+Erros will be seen.
+Tests should be possible.

 Useful hints are always welcome!